Creating concepts to constructing cantilevers…

 Most commonly?
 Round.

 As if to exemplify their vocation, their choice of eyewear seemingly imparts their own kind of facial architecture.

 12 best architect glasses styles

 Charles-Eduoard Jeanneret (Le Corbusier) wearing his trademark round-eye spectacles | Image Source

 Arguably the originator of the round architect glasses style, Charles successfully branded himself through his adornment of thick round glasses frames.

-He famously became known as Le Corbusier and became even better known for his revolutionary influence over what is now considered, modern architecture.
+Famously, he became known as Le Corbusier and to this day is renowned for his revolutionary influence over what is now considered, modern architecture.

-His radical way of thought and enduring influence is matched only by his choice of glasses frames.
+His radical design approach and enduring influence is matched only by his timeless choice of austere black spectacles.